 There are at least 24 overlooks, turnouts, and points of interest on the 42-Mile Scenic Loop Drive.
 It takes about 1-2 hours to drive the loop without stopping.
 However, if you are planning on stopping at each viewpoint, then, it is going to take you at least 8-10 hours to do the entire loop.

 Here are the best stops on 42-Mile Scenic Loop Drive:

 I am sure you have seen the pictures of the famous Moulton Barns on Mormon Row in Grand Teton National Park.
 These are the most photographed barns in the world!

-By the way, there are two barns that are the famous ones, so make sure to photograph both of them.
+By the way, there are two barns that are famous ones, so make sure to photograph both of them.
 The T. A. Moulton Barn has a triangle roof and the John Moulton Barn has a 4-sided roof.
 Also, make sure to explore the other buildings on the row.
-You will get a better idea what the 19th century frontier life was like.
+You will get a better idea of what 19th-century frontier life was like.

 Schwabacher Landing is one of my favorite spots in Grand Teton National Park!
 Here, you will see absolutely picture-perfect reflection of the Tetons in the still waters of the Snake River.
 So, have your camera ready, because you will take a ton of pictures at Schwabacher Landing.

 There is a trail that starts right at the parking lot and meanders along Snake River.
 At about two-tenths of a mile from the parking lot, you will come across a beaver dam.
 And, beavers can be very entertaining to watch!

 1. Beavers secrete a goo that smells like vanilla

 Castoreum is a chemical compound that mostly comes from a beaver’s castor sacs, which are located under the tail.
 It is secreted as a brown slime that’s about the consistency of molasses and smells like musky vanilla.
 It’s an FDA-approved natural flavoring.